GSA/uswds-sf-lightning-community/CONTRIBUTING.md

 `sfdx force:lightning:component:create -d src/aura -n {component name}`

+Add the new component to the src/package.xml

+`sfdx force:source:manifest:create --sourcepath src --manifestname src/package.xml`

 ## Testing

 Lightning Testing Service is used to run automated Jasmine tests against each component.
 Tests are captured in the `test/staticresources` directory and named using the following pattern, `uswds_lts_{component name}`.